ryan-mcclue/unsw/comp3222/quiz.md

   First partition into state output values.
   Then, based on input, see what next state is.
   Partition if next state does not belong to same partition

+- Circuit To State Table
+  Outputs of d-flip-flops are y
+  So next state might be Y1 = w(y1 + y2)